ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/soil_implementation.md

    handled by the [uptake submodule](virtual_ecosystem.models.soil.uptake).
 Some of the carbon that microbes uptake is respired in order to gain energy, this carbon is then lost to the soil.
-1. Mycorrhizal fungi are a special case of this, as they are entirely dependent on their host plant for carbon.
+1. Mycorrhizal fungi are a special case of microbial nutrient uptake, as they are entirely dependent on their host plant for carbon.
 They uptake nitrogen and phosphorus (in both organic and inorganic forms), some of which is used for growth and maintenance, with the rest being supplied to their symbiotic plant partners.
 1. Fungi allocate a certain proportion of their growth to the production of reproductive fruiting bodies.
 These bodies are either consumed by animals or decay back into the soil.